 These highlights of the Medicare coordination program are presented for general information purposes only.
 It is important for you to review your Medicare eligibility with the Social Security Administration because new laws may be enacted after this handbook is issued.
 The Plan will be administered in accordance with Medicare's coordination rules.

 The Health Care Program has the right to recover overpayments made for any reason and payments made for benefits covered by a primary group health plan, government program, or statutory plan, such as workers' compensation.
-If you receive an overpayment, the claims administrator may withhold payment on future benefits for any covered family member until these payments have been recovered.
+If you receive an overpayment, the Plan or the Plan’s claims administrator may withhold payment on future benefits for any covered family member until these payments have been recovered.

 The Health Care Program may recover the amount of an overpayment from the person or entity who received such payment, from other payers and/or the person on whose behalf such payment was made.
 A member, health care provider, another benefit plan, insurer, or any other person or entity who receives an overpayment or on whose behalf such payment was made, shall return or refund the amount of such overpayment to the Health Care Program within 30 days of discovery or demand.
 The Plan Administrator shall have no obligation to secure payment for the expense for which the overpayment was made or to which it was applied.
 The member or other person or entity receiving an overpayment may not apply such payment to another expense.